-Guard established and enforced naval protection zones (security zones) to protect Navy ships and bases.
-Four of the Coast Guard's 6 Port Security Units (PSUs)2 were activated and assigned them to help protect the ports of New York, Boston, Seattle, and Los Angeles/Long Beach.
+Following these initial responses, the Coast Guard took several follow-on actions to create what is the largest port-security operation since World War II.
+The Coast Guard activated 4 of its 6 Port Security Units (PSUs)3 and assigned them to help protect the ports of New York, Boston, Seattle, and Los Angeles/Long Beach.
 Coast Guard personnel began boarding and inspecting inbound vessels, escorting cruise ships into and out of port, and escorting oil tankers into and out of Valdez, Alaska.
 The Coast Guard instituted new regulations requiring inbound ships to provide 96-hour (as opposed to the previous 24-hour) advance notice of arrival, to provide more time to board and inspect vessels.
-And Coast Guard sea marshals began boarding and riding inbound commercial ships during transits of San Francisco Bay.
+Coast Guard sea marshals began boarding and riding inbound commercial ships during transits of San Francisco Bay.
+And, agents from the Coast Guard Investigative Service were assigned to commercial aircraft as sky marshals to support the Federal Aviation Administration's (FAA's) immediate needs for such personnel.

 To help implement these actions, the Coast Guard initially activated 2,600 of its 8,000 reservists.
-The Coast Guard is working to reduce this figure to about 2,000, which would easier for the Coast Guard to sustain on a rotational basis over the long run.
+The Coast Guard is working to reduce this figure to about 2,000, which would be an easier level for the Coast Guard to sustain on a rotational basis over the long run.

 The expansion of Coast Guard homeland-security operations led to a major reshuffling of the service's mission priorities.
-Port-security operations, which had accounted for about 1%-2% of all Coast Guard operations prior to September 11, increased to 56% of all operations by October 9.
-Other mission operations were significantly reduced.
+Port-security operations, which had accounted for less than 5% of all Coast Guard operations prior to September 11, increased to 56% by October 9.
+The diversion of Coast Guard ships, aircraft and personnel to these operations, however, significantly reduced the Coast Guard's ability to perform other missions.
 As of October 9, 2001, alien migrant interception and recreational boating safety operations were completely eliminated, fisheries-enforcement operations were almost completely eliminated, counter-drug operations were reduced substantially, and aids to navigation operations were also reduced.